nuvlaedge/peripheral-manager-bluetooth/README.md

-# peripheral-manager-bluetooth
+# peripheral-manager-ethernet
-Discovers, categorizes and manages all NuvlaBox Bluetooth peripherals
+Discovers, categorizes and manages all NuvlaBox Ethernet peripherals